1Git2Clone/dotfiles/README.md

-# THESE INIT SYSTEM CHANGES ARE ONLY IF YOU WANT TO AUTOMATE THE `packages-used.txt` GENERATION
+# ONLY IF YOU WANT TO AUTOMATE THE `packages-used.txt` GENERATION

 **In order to schedule the packages-used.txt file you need to make some timer schedules in your init system.**